snakejj/purbeurre/readme.md

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all the dependencies.
 Here are the steps :

-1.open the command prompt.
+1. Open the command prompt.
-2.cd to the directory where requirements.txt is located.
+2. cd to the directory where requirements.txt is located.
-3.run this command in your shell:
+3. Run this command in your shell:

 ```bash
 pip install -r requirements.txt